Terms and conditions

 2. Ensure that all employed, contracted and voluntary staff offering counselling services, i.e. counsellors, psychotherapists, art therapists and/or clinical and counselling psychologists, clinical supervisors and, where relevant, trainers, are on a Professional Standards Authority accredited register or the HCPC register and maintain their registered membership(s).

-4. Adhere to good practice standards by:
+5. Adhere to good practice standards by:

 • offering a safe place for employed, contracted and voluntary staff and members of the public to work from and/or receive services from.

 • offering services to members of the public without discrimination.
 The Equality Act 2010 defines and describes various forms of discrimination in relation to nine protected characteristics.
 Good equality practice encourages consideration of other groups of people who may be marginalised or disadvantaged.
+Ensure that any restrictions on service offerings are reasonable and justified, and in line with guidance published by Equality and Human Rights Commission.

 • having open and fair recruitment policies which follow the letter and the spirit of the law in relation to protected characteristics (see above) for staff and volunteers.

-• where applicable, having open and fair enrolment policy to accept students onto a training course, providing appropriate support for the students, and adhering to the policies, standards and requirements of the awarding bodies.
+• where applicable, having open and fair enrolment policy to accept students onto a training course, providing appropriate support for students, and adhering to the policies, standards and requirements of the awarding bodies.

 • where applicable, providing sufficient support to students on placement on an ongoing basis, ensuring that there is an agreement in place clearly setting out the responsibilities of the affiliate in relation to the student, and that the risk to clients in assigning them student counsellors is sufficiently managed.